kengz/openai_lab/README.md

 - `data/`: data folders grouped per experiment, each of which contains all the graphs per trial sessions, JSON data file per trial, and csv metrics dataframe per run of multiple trials
 - `rl/agent/`: custom agents.
 Refer to `base_agent.py` and `dqn.py` to build your own
-- `rl/asset/`: specify new problems and sess_specs to run experiments for.
+- `rl/asset/`: specify new problems and experiment_specs to run experiments for.
 - `rl/memory/`: RL agent memory classes
 - `rl/policy/`: RL agent policy classes
 - `rl/preprocessor/`: RL agent preprocessor (state and memory) classes